Once-powerful Philippines Church divided, subdued over drug killings

 "How come everybody wants the Church to act when others don't?"
 Lucas said.
 "Yes, we have influence but times have also changed."

-In the car park outside the church, where people had spilt out and were listening on loudspeakers, his sermon did not go down well.
+In the car park outside the church, where people had spilled out and were listening on loudspeakers, his sermon did not go down well.

 "The Church has to back off," said Jenny Calma, a 34-year-old mother of two.